chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 ### NOT Gate
 > The NOT gate, also called an inverter, takes a single input signal and produces the opposite output.
 {.is-info}

-- When the input is true (1), the output is false (0), and vice versa.

 Demo:
 <div class="input-container">